 While peer pressure is often associated with teens, it happens to adults, too.
 Avoid social situations where you know drugs and alcohol will be present.
 Being around people who do not understand the complexities of recovery may pressure you to have just one drink, which could put you at risk for a relapse.

 Overcoming substance addiction is not an easy feat, and most often, those who are ready to make changes, need a support system that will encourage them to continue the recovery course.
 If you or a loved one struggle with addiction or is on the verge of a relapse, we can help.
-Contact Blueprints for Recovery today at (888) 744-9969 to learn more about our customized treatment programs.
+Contact The PAC Program today at 623-523-4748 to learn more about our customized treatment programs.